ta18/learn-hugo/content/english/vision/object_detection_tf2/index.md

 * Good understanding of Python and numpy
 * A first experience of neural networks is desirable.

-The training of neural networks with the `tensorflow` module will preferably be done in a Python virtual environment (PVE) which allows working in a Python environment separate from the existing one for working under ROS.
+The training of neural networks with the `tensorflow` module will preferably be done within a __Python virtual environment__ (PVE) which allows one to worke in a dedicated Python environment, separate from the existing one for working under ROS

 💻 Use the [Python FAQ: virtual environment] (<https://learn.e.ros4.pro/en/faq/python_venv/>) to create an PVE: